How do you write reported speech dialogue?

 As you can see in the example dialogues above, the parts that are indirect reported speech retain the correct past form.

 Punctuating your dialogue

-There are five basic aspects for good dialogue punctuation.
+There are five basic aspects of good dialogue punctuation.

 1. All punctuation is inside the quotation marks.